PixelsCommander/FlashJS/README.md

 You can use FlashJS for applications or game development.

-Start from analyzing watching example.
+Start from analyzing racing.html example.

 Bug tracker